Rosemary Garlic Pork Roast

 One tip, as seen in my photos is to save the meat drippings (if there is any) to be used as a sauce when serving.

 What do you do with pork drippings?
-Simply pour them into a measuring cup or small bowl, and place in the fridge for 15 minutes.
+Simply scrape up the brown bits, and pour them into a measuring cup or small bowl, and place in the fridge for 15 minutes.

 Once the fat has risen to the top and is formed, use a spoon to take off the fat layer.
-The remaining juice can be heated, and served over the meat for extra flavour.
+The remaining juice can be heated, with a half cup of chicken broth to the roasting pan, and serve the sauce over the meat for extra flavour.

 spiced pork roast on a cutting board with a cup of drippings beside it